-Members have assessed these plans and the accompanying risks and sensitivities and they continue to monitor performance on a frequent basis.
-Early indications in 2017/18 are that the College will meet its financial targets having had strong enrolments and recruitment at the beginning of the year and demonstrating that planned cost reductions are being achieved.
+Members have assessed the financial plan and the accompanying risks and sensitivities and they continue to monitor performance on a frequent basis.
 Members have a reasonable expectation that the College will be able to continue in operation and meet its liabilities as they fall due over the planned period.
 The Board therefore believes that the "going concern" assumption is appropriate and should be adopted.